 To date, we have financed our operations primarily through issuance of convertible promissory notes and redeemable convertible preferred stock.
 From inception through December 31, 2018, we received net proceeds of approximately \$99.5 million from the issuance of redeemable convertible preferred stock and convertible promissory notes.
-To date, we received net proceeds of \$7.8 million from the sale and issuance of shares of our Series A redeemable convertible preferred stock in the year ended December 31, 2015 net proceeds of \$8.0 million from the sales of our redeemable Series A convertible stock in the year ended December 31, 2016 net proceeds of \$7.8 million from the sale and issuance of convertible promissory notes in the year ended December 31, 2017, net proceeds of \$0.2 million from the sale and issuance of convertible promissory notes and net proceeds of \$75.7 million from the sale and issuance of shares of our Series B redeemable convertible preferred stock in the year ended December 31, 2018.
+To date, we received net proceeds of \$7.8 million from the sale and issuance of shares of our Series A redeemable convertible preferred stock in the year ended December 31, 2015 net proceeds of \$8.0 million from the sales of our redeemable Series A convertible stock in the year ended December 31, 2016 net proceeds of \$7.8 million from the sale and issuance of convertible promissory notes in the year ended December 31, 2016 net proceeds of \$7.8 million from the sale and issuance of convertible promissory notes in the year ended December 31, 2016 net proceeds of \$7.8 million from the sale and issuance of shares of \$75.7 million from the sale and issuance of shares of our Series B redeemable convertible preferred stock in the year ended December 31, 2018.
 As of December 31, 2018, we had cash, cash equivalents and short-term investments of \$71.7 million.